cabinetoffice/national-leadership-centre-elgg/README.md

 If you want to import your database, in the volume directory `./mariadb-init` in the root of this repository, put your `.sql` `.sql.gz` `.sh` file(s).
 All SQL files will be automatically imported once MariaDB container has started.
 Databases will be created with the names of the `.sql` `.sql.gz` `.sh` file(s).

-The default setting in `.env` is connection to a database named `drupal` so the initial import file should be named e.g. `drupal.sql` (see line 22ff).
+The default setting in `.env` is connection to a database named `elgg` so the initial import file should be named e.g. `elgg.sql` (see line 22ff).

-For other import/export options, see: https://wodby.com/stacks/drupal/docs/local/import-export/
+For other import/export options, see: https://wodby.com/docs/stacks/php/local/#database-import-and-export